Joseph Raya: Advocate of the vernacular for liturgical services

-The Roman Catholic archbishop of Mobile, Alabama, Thomas Toolen, banned Raya from celebrating the Divine Liturgy in English in December 1959.
+The Latin Catholic Archbishop of Mobile, Thomas Toolen, banned Raya from celebrating the Divine Liturgy in English in December 1959.
 However, Pope John XXIII intervened in March 1960 at the request of Melkite Patriarch Maximos IV Sayegh to decide the question in favor of the Byzantine custom of celebrating the Divine Mysteries in the vernacular.
+Raya invited Bishop Fulton J. Sheen, the famous television Catholic personality, to celebrate the Pontifical Byzantine Divine Liturgy in English in 1960 at the Melkite National Convention; Sheen accepted, celebrating the Divine Liturgy in Birmingham on June 26.
 In 1963 Raya's liturgical translation was declared the official English translation for the Catholic Byzantine rites.

 Patriarch Maximos IV recognized Raya's successes by elevating him to the dignity of Grand Archimandrite of Jerusalem and appointing him a member of the Melkite patriarchal delegation to the Second Vatican Council.
 In a significant break with tradition, the church fathers of Vatican II decided to allow widespread use of vernacular in the Catholic Church.
 After completing his work at Vatican II Raya continued to translate Melkite works into English.
-In 1968, with Baron Jose de Vinck of Alleluia Press in New Jersey, he authored Byzantine Daily Worship, a compendium in English of the Divine Liturgy, Office of the Hours, and the sacraments.
+In 1968, with Baron José de Vinck of Alleluia Press in New Jersey, he authored Byzantine Daily Worship, a compendium in English of the Divine Liturgy, Office of the Hours, and the sacraments.